 The alternator can be found near the front of the engine and is driven by the crankshaft, which converts the vehicle's pistons' up-and-down movement into circular movement.
 Most alternators are bolted to a specific part of a vehicle's engine in order to achieve this.
 The electric current that is generated from the alternator is passed onto the vehicle's battery, providing the energy or voltage needed to run the vehicle's electric systems.

 Your vehicle's alternator has vents on both the front and back sides, which aids in heat dissipation.
-The back side of the alternator has several terminals, or connecting points in an electrical circuit.
+The backside of the alternator has several terminals or connecting points in an electrical circuit.
 These terminals sense battery voltage, turn the voltage regulator on, close the circuit to the warning lamp, and serve as a full-field bypass for the regulator.
-If any one of these terminals are damaged, it can affect your alternator as a whole, and therefore your entire vehicle.
+If any one of these terminals is damaged, it can affect your alternator as a whole, and therefore your entire vehicle.

 There are several signs to watch out for that may indicate a failing alternator.
 If you experience any of these signs, you can bring your car to PRO-CAT Auto & Truck Repair in Toms River today.

 Like any complex system, it is the sum of many parts that keeps your vehicle running without a hitch.
 When one part of the system is down, it can affect various parts of your vehicle.
-Whether your vehicle is a BMW, Chevrolet, Dodge, Ford, or something else, the signs of a failing or broken alternator are universal.
+Whether you need an alternator for your BMW, Chevrolet, Dodge, Ford, or something else, the signs of a failing or broken alternator are universal.
 Here are five signs that you may need to come in for alternator testing, repair, and/or replacement:

-Your vehicle’s alternator is vital to a safe and enjoyable drive, because it provides the energy needed to power all the vehicle’s electronic accessories.
+Your vehicle’s alternator is vital to a safe and enjoyable drive because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Toms River office for an inspection.
-Our technicians and owner Steve Wuesthoff have years of experience in auto repair, including Automotive repair and Oil Changes.
-You can make an appointment online at https://www.pro-cat.com/ or call us at 833-647-1345.
+Our technicians and owner Steve Wuesthoff have years of experience in auto repair, including auto repair and oil changes.
+You can make an appointment online at https://pro-cat.com/ or call us at 732-270-3766 .
 PRO-CAT Auto & Truck Repair - Auto Repair in Toms River, NJ - DEPENDABLE.
 TRUSTWORTHY.
 AFFORDABLE..